tamazon/vscode-fuzzy-yaml-searcher/README.md

-# fuzzy-yaml-sercher README
+# fuzzy-yaml-searcher README

-This is the README for your extension "fuzzy-yaml-sercher".
+This is the README for your extension "fuzzy-yaml-searcher".
 After writing up a brief description, we recommend including the following sections.

 ## Features